What treasure awaits you beneath Pemuteran Bay

 Current: Nothing to Moderate

 Description: Again two kilometres offshore, a flat topped gently sloping reef, with a small wall towards the south side, depth range same as Close Encounters.
-Hit the hardest by El Nino, Napoleon has shown a tremendous amount of recovery and is again home to a healthy variety of coral and marine life.
+Hit the hardest by El Niño, Napoleon Reef has shown a tremendous amount of recovery and is again home to a healthy variety of coral and marine life.
 The soft coral garden towards the west is particularly pretty; offering a nice range of gorgonians heading off into the blue.
-The deep end Napoleon offers the usual and unusual fish from Close Encounters plus rays and cuttlefish are a regular sighting.
-Also the site of a small wreck, though only the iron wood keel remains, the Zoe, an ex-dive boat scuttled back in 2004.
-Beyond this lies an interesting little deeper reef.
-This deeper section, nicknamed ‘Beyond’ Napoleon, has interesting fields of short staghorn and sponges.
+The deep end of Napoleon Reef offers the usual and unusual fish from Close Encounters, plus rays and cuttlefish are a regular sighting.
+Plus this is the site of what was once a small wreck, though only the iron wood keel remains, the Zoe, an ex-dive boat scuttled back in 2004.

 Gede’s Reef